How Meeting Follow-Up Agent Generates Post-Call Actions

 What are the five AIC categories?+

 decision_made (key decisions captured during the meeting), task_assigned (specific tasks with an assigned owner), follow_up_required (items needing further action but no owner yet), question_unresolved (questions raised but not answered), and escalation_needed (issues requiring involvement from someone not in the meeting).
 Each item gets a priority level: HIGH, MEDIUM, or LOW.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Does it send emails automatically?+